 How to get there:

 The Cable Car is located at the southern end of Main Street right next to the Alameda Botanical Gardens.
 The GibraltarInfo exclusive and direct shuttle service will take you from the Gibraltar side of the frontier to the Cable Car base station.
 The shuttle bus can be found in the area on the opposite side of the road after passing through passport control and customs building.
 Cross the road at the first set of traffic lights, keep walking passed the large advertising billboard and you will find the shuttle bus located just beyond that on the left.
 The shuttle departs every 30 mins however please be warned that traffic in Gibraltar, including the landing and taking off of planes, might cause delays to the service.
 The GibraltarInfo shuttle buses will have a sign on the front window.
-If in doubt, please ask for more information at the GibraltarInfo kiosk located on the Spanish side of the frontier and they will be able to offer assistance.
+If in doubt, please ask for more information at the GibraltarInfo kiosk located on the Spanish side of the frontier and they will be able to offer assistance also see TICKETS for Shuttle Bus schedule..

-Local transport buses numbers 4, 9 and 10 will all drop you off within sight of the Cable Car base station.
+Local transport buses number 10 will all drop you off within sight of the Cable Car base station.
 Just ask the helpful bus drivers to point you in the right direction.
 If you do plan to drive in (you are warned you might find yourself in a lengthy queue to enter and/or exit Gibraltar) and are looking for a car park you might be lucky and find a free space on Grand Parade.